The universal sl_2 invariant and Milnor invariants

 This follows from the fact that $W$ takes values in the invariant part of $S(sl_2)^{\otimes l}[[\hbar]]$ and a simple argument comparing the dimensions of the domain and images.
-We will further study properties of the universal $sl_2$ weight system in a forthcoming paper.
+We will further study properties of the universal $sl_2$ weight system in a forthcoming paper \cite{MS}.

 The rest of the paper is organized as follows.
 In section 2, we review in detail the definition of Milnor numbers and of the Milnor maps $\mu_k$, and recall some of their properties.
 In section 3, we recall the definitions of the quantized enveloping algebra $U_{\hbar}(sl_2)$ and the universal $sl_2$ invariant, and recall how the framing and linking numbers are simply contained in the latter.
 Section 4 provides the diagrammatic settings for our paper; we review the definition of Jacobi diagrams, and their close relationships with the material from the previous sections.
 This allows us to give the precise statements of our main results in Section 5.
 Sections 6, 7 and 8 are dedicated to the proofs.
 Specifically, the link-homotopy version of our main result is shown in Section 6, while Section 7 contains the proof of the general case.
 Some of the key ingredients of these proofs require the theory of claspers, which we postponed to Section 8.